ufjschool/ob-s14/drafts/second/HauntedStory.md

 UF spokesman Steve Orlando echoes Van Ness in his claim that nobody has committed suicide by jumping from Beaty Towers, according to an August 2009 article from The Independent Florida Alligator (http://www.alligator.org/news/campus/article_28668d1f-4473-57b1-9d52-ddce62158263.html).
 Orlando said he has met Tom Petty in person and that the singer said the rumors were completely false.

-Despite these repeated denials, the Tom-Petty-Beaty-Towers-suicide legend stubbornly lives on.
+Through repeated denials, the Tom-Petty-Beaty-Towers-suicide legend stubbornly lives on.
 Even the Wikipedia page for “American Girl” has a section devoted to the rumor.
 Whenever I hear that Tom Petty song, the looming shape of Beaty inevitably comes to mind.

+I asked current Beaty resident Wallis O'Hagan, 20, what she thought of the whole business.
+Surprisingly, neither she nor her roommate had ever heard of it -- or seen any evidence that their dorm was haunted.

+"This is honestly the first I'm hearing about this," she said.

+I realized I'd just helped the legend live on.

 **last section will contain more testimony/opinions/thoughts from students**